Nursery, FS2 and Willow Hub - Miss Hoban

 12. How do we involve other bodies in meeting children’s SEN?

-We have good relationships with a number of external agencies including Educational Psychology, Learning Support, Speech and Language Therapy, the Autism Team and MAST.
+We have good relationships with a number of external agencies including Educational Psychology, Speech and Language Therapy, the Autism Team and MAST.
 This list is by no means exhaustive.
 In their first instance the SENCo will contact the relevant agency for advice and support, make referrals and coordinate their working in school.
 These external agencies are used to identify a child’s barriers to learning and provide advice for both school staff and parents.

 13. How do we support Looked After Children?

 We monitor their emotional well-being, presentation in school and learning progress in school.
 We regularly liaise with foster carers, social workers and the Local Authority.
+We have regular PEP meetings and update their targets, assessing impact throughout the year.

 Meynell Primary School will ensure it meets its duties under the Schools Admissions Code of Practice by: